shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 # Structure Elements

 - Coincidence are bad in story
 - Show a little details that can paint a grander picture.
 - **Strange attractor** new spin on familiar idea or 2 ideas
 - **Seeding** Spreading tiny bits of exposition
 - **Payoff** Response
 - **Foreshadowing** Plant idea ahead and earlier to connect later

+## Scope
+To much stories in witch the fate of the world was at stake Bigger stakes not equal more powerful stories

 ## Exposition